mathemakitten/t5x/docs/README_gpu.md

 # JAX and t5x on GPUs

-As of January 25, 2023.
+As of February 2, 2023.

-**TLDR**: You probably don't actually want to run JAX at scale on GPUs, at least not with this repository.
-It runs almost right out of the box, but it is not fast. t5x does not implement pipeline parallelism because it was designed to run on TPUs, and the TPU interconnect is so fast that it doesn't _need_ pipeline parallelism.
-Unfortunately, on GPUs, being limited to only data and model parallelism means it is quite easily out-performed by tools like NVIDIA's Megatron, which implements 3D parallelism (pipeline, model, data).
+**TLDR**: You maybe don't actually want to run JAX at scale on GPUs, at least not with this repository.
+It runs almost right out of the box, but it is limited by the fact that sharding across GPU nodes is limited by the interconnect of your cluster. t5x does not implement pipeline parallelism because it was designed to run on TPUs, and the TPU interconnect is so fast that it doesn't _need_ pipeline parallelism.
+Unfortunately, on GPUs, being limited to only data and model parallelism means it is out-performed by tools like NVIDIA's Megatron unless your internode communications speed is very fast, since Megatron implements 3D parallelism (pipeline, model, data).
 NVIDIA is apparently looking to implement 3D parallelism in t5x, but who knows when that will happen, or whether it will close the gap.
-If you're looking to do work on GPUs at scale you are likely better off with something like NVIDIA's Megatron-Nemo.
+If you're looking to do work on GPUs at scale you are likely better off with something like NVIDIA's Megatron-Nemo, but JAX within a node is fine.

-An important thing to note is that the t5x partitioning logic doesn't allow you to shard a model across nodes (see `get_gpu_mesh` in `t5x/partitioning.py` for the details).
-Presumably this is because the communications cost is so high that you would never actually want to do this.
+The t5x partitioning logic requires that the number of model partitions on GPU must be a factor or multiple of the number of local devices on a node (see `get_gpu_mesh` in `t5x/partitioning.py` for the details).
 TODO: write about some of that non-trivially-opaque hybrid mesh logic.

 I ran t5x on GPUs with two setups: on Google Cloud with a single node, and scaled up to 24 nodes on AWS with slurm.
-Within a node it is perfectly fine for tinkering with, though it is not a practical tool for large-model training.

 ### Installation